alinebone/alinebone.github.io/_posts/2019-08-03-our-daily-productivity-tips.md

 {% endhighlight %}

 ### 6.6 Themes
-To finish, there are tons of beautiful themes available to you personalize your terminal.
+To finish, there are tons of beautiful themes available for you to personalize your terminal.
 I use the `avit` theme.
 You can find all of them [here](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes).

 To set the theme, add inside `~/.zshrc`: